-Participating Providers are required to enroll in Electronic Funds Transfer (EFT) and Electronic Remittance Advice (ERA).
+Participating providers are strongly encouraged to enroll in EFT and ERA.
 Providers enrolled in EFT payments will automatically receive ERAs as well.
-EFT/ERA services give Providers the ability to reduce paperwork, utilize searchable ERAs, and receive payment and ERA access faster than the paper check and remittance advice (RA) processes.
-There is no cost to the Provider for EFT enrollment, and Providers are not required to be in-network to enroll.
+EFT/ERA services give providers the ability to reduce paperwork, utilize searchable ERAs and receive payment and ERA access faster than the paper check and remittance advice (RA) processes.
+There is no cost to the provider for EFT enrollment and providers aren't required to be in network to enroll.
 Molina uses a vendor to facilitate the HIPAA compliant EFT payment and ERA delivery processes.